 Finding good books to read can at times appear to be a troublesome prospect.
 However, in this age of global Internet communities and online sharing, you’re never far away from an incredible find.
 Courtesy of the Internet, and traditional means, here is a list of ways to find yourself an incredible new author.
 Outstanding?
-Indeed, sir/madam.
+Indeed.

 1. The Book Seer